During PhD Phase

 Mock Viva Practice

-Lorem ipsum dolor sit amet.
-Schedule at least two mock sessions with colleagues or your supervisor 4–6 weeks before the actual examination.
+Schedule at least two mock viva sessions with peers or your supervisor 4–6 weeks before the actual examination to build confidence and refine your verbal articulation.